 - Cell technology and regenerative medicine

 The Insight Counselling Service provides support for people and families who are living with sight loss.
 It is not just the individual who may need support, but his/her partner, children, extended family and friends.
-Fighting Blindness work with all those affected, directly and indirectly, by sight loss.
+We work with all those affected, directly and indirectly, by sight loss.

 As well as counselling services there are a number of peer to peer support services available, including the Visionaries School of the Arts, Exchange (Technology) Club and Mindfulness Group.
-For more on the support services please contact John or Mahon on 01 674 6496.
+For more on the support services please contact 01 674 6496.

-Fighting Blindness advocates on behalf of everyone in Ireland affected by severe vision impairment.
+Fighting Blindness advocates on behalf of everyone in Ireland affected by vision impairment.
 Working in partnership with stakeholder groups in the areas of health, science, industry and government to ensure that the patient voice is represented in all matters.
-Fighting Blindness advocates for equitable access to existing treatments, novel therapies and appropriate care.
+We advocate for equitable access to existing treatments, novel therapies and appropriate care.